Rathindranath Tagore: Visva-Bharati

 After his return from Illinois, Tagore spent about four decades at Santiniketan, serving Visva Bharati in various capacities.
 Having been trained in the agricultural sciences, he played the most significant role in greening the entire brahmacharya ashram.
 The planting of several historic trees inside the ashram was supervised by Tagore.
 At different times Tagore was a teacher and an administrator, serving as Karma Saciva, Santiniketan Saciva and the in-charge of Sriniketan.
 He made an enormous contribution to developing the Rabindranath Tagore memorial and archives.
 Once Visva Bharati was formally established, Tagore initially served as a faculty-member and subsequently as its chairman.
 In later years, especially after the death of his father, Rabindranath Tagore, in 1941, Tagore found this job to be unfulfilling.
 In a letter to the wife of Arthur S. Abramson Tagore called his responsibilities a moral burden that were thrust upon him.

 In 1951, Tagore became the first upacharya (vice-chancellor) of Visva-Bharati after it was selected to be a central university.
 Reportedly, Tagore disliked the change as it added what he regarded as unnecessary bureaucracy.
 When allegations of financial irregularities were leveled against him, he was reluctant to even attend the court hearings.
 This irked the acharya (chancellor) of the university, Jawaharlal Nehru, who was also the Prime Minister of India then.
 Eventually, the allegations brought against Tagore could not be proven in the court of law.

-Extramarital affair
+Relationships

 During his tenure, Tagore developed a deep tenderness for Mira, who was thirty-one years younger and married to another professor, Nirmalchandra Chattapodhyay.
 Around the period, the relationship between Rathindranath and Pratima became so strained that although they stayed in the same house at Santiniketan they hardly met with one another.

 Tagore continued his friendship with Mira and Nirmalchandra despite criticism from his family and some residents of Shantiniketan.
 When Nehru asked Tagore to "remove" Nirmalchandra and Mira from Shantiniketan, he felt insulted and, instead, resigned citing "ill-health".
 He left the premises on 22 August 1953, calling it the day of his freedom from the folds of Visva-Bharati.